shefben/stmsrvemu/README.md

 THERE  \ \ \ IS  \ \ \ NO \ \ \  MERGING; \ \ \ THIS \ \ \ MEANS \ \ \  THAT \ \ \  THIS \ \ \  REPO \ \ \  WILL \ \ \  ALWAYS \ \ \  SHOW \ \ \  AS \ \ \  BEING \ \ \  <number>  \ \ \ COMITS  \ \ \ BEHIND.}$$

-You will be required to install sqlalchemy in python usin the following command: python -m pip install sqlalchemy
+You will be required to install sqlalchemy in python usin the following command: python -m pip install -r requirements.txt

-and these librarys as well:
-sqlalchemy
-numpy
-tqdm
-requests
-psutil
-future

 Code is there for beta1 but is not fully integrated so will not work (if you know python you can try it out yourself, but i havnt tested it yet)

 Source code for the server emulator for clients 2003beta2-2011

-Compile on Python 3.9 x86-32 if you want to run/build from source using:
+Compile on Python 3.9.13 64-bit if you want to run/build from source using:

 python.exe -m PyInstaller -F -i source-content.ico emulator.py